mikeboyle/citibike-pipeline/network_analysis.md

 ## The commuter network is a flow network

 Many of these characteristics are found in **flow networks**.
 A flow network is a directed graph with a single source node (a node with no incoming edges), a single sink node (a node with no outgoing edges), and defined capacities for each edge.
 Flow networks are used to model real-world problems like Internet congestion, where the nodes are routers and the edge capacities are bandwidth limits of the physical links between routers.
 Oil or water pipelines are another example, where the size of the pipe constrains the flow from one junction to the next.
 A third example would be airline flight networks, where the number of available flights per day between different airports constrains the maximum number of people who can fly from, let's say, New York to Los Angeles on a given day.
-It is not surprising to see these characteristics in the commuter network.
+These characteristics naturally emerge in the commuter network.
 After all, an important use of Citibike is to help lots of people get from their homes to where they work, either by biking directly to their office or by biking to a subway to take to their office.
 This is a network with clear sources (start points) and sinks (destination points).

 ![Diagram of a simple flow network, with the max flow path highlighted](./flow_network_example.jpg)

 Using the station and trips data, we can model Citibike commuting as a flow network, and more specifically as a max flow problem that identifies the maximum possible throughput of bikes to destinations, given the capacities of stations in the network.
 We can then identify critical stations (stations where a decrease in capacity decreases the max flow) and bottleneck stations (stations where an increase in capacity would increase the max flow).
 Many stations are both critical and bottleneck stations, but they can also be only one, or neither.

 Knowing which stations are critical or bottleneck stations in the recent data can help the people running Citibike plan their resources to help commuters.
 If a station is a critical station, a decrease in capacity will reduce the maximum possible flow of people through the network.
 This means that you want to make sure that all the docks work at a critical station.
 You might also want to use your rebalancing, bike valet, or Bike Angel teams to make sure that if a critical station has (let's say) 20 docks, then there are always 20 bikes ready to go (by moving bikes here from other places) and that there always 20 open docks for bikes (by having bike valets ready to take a bike from an arriving customer).
 In a similar way, these teams can be sent to bottleneck stations to actually increase the number of bikes available to grab or park, and in theory this would increase the overall throughput of the network.

-I'm sure Citibike is already doing something like this, or already running a data-driven process of some kind to identify important stations and keep them stocked with bikes or help absorb incoming bikes.
-None of this analysis is meant as a disrespect to Citibike.
-It's just fun to look at the data and try to see if you can come to the same conclusions that they have.

 ## Constructing and transforming the graph representation